 We didn’t have time to make it to Belle’s Cocktail House, but it was recommended a few times, so I wanted to let you know about it.
 They are known for their cocktails and one of the few rooftop bars with a stunning view of downtown Lexington.

 Crank & Boom in the Distillery District is THE place to get ice cream.
 They offer a variety of composed sundaes and ice cream flights.
 They also take inspiration from their location in the heart of Bourbon Country and make bourbon ice cream!
 I had a flight with four different ice creams.
 My favorite was the Honey & Bourbon.

 Stella’s was serving up the local specialty, burgoo, and of course we had to taste it!
 I hadn’t heard of burgoo before and it seems to be one of the foods that everyone makes a bit differently.
 Burgoo is a stew that is usually made with beef and lots of vegetables.
 We loved it–it would especially be a delicious way to warm up on a cold day.

 This cafeteria at the racetrack has seriously good Southern food.
 I feasted on grits, scrambled eggs, bacon, potatoes, and a biscuit.
 Get there early so that after breakfast you can go watch the Thoroughbred’s morning workout–it’s a Lexington tradition!

 This low-key bar has been repeatedly named one of the best bourbon bars in the South.
 We stopped in for a round of Old Fashioneds.
 Bluegrass Tavern, BGT to locals, is known as a place to try some hard-to-find bourbons.

 We didn’t have time to make it here, but a trusted source recommended it.
-This pub is located in the Downtown Courthouse Entertainment District.
+This pub is located near the Old Courthouse, which is home to the Lexington Visitors Center.
 The pub is named after Henry Clay, the statesman who helped to develop the Mint Julep and had it entered into congressional record as Kentucky’s official drink.